Revelstoke & Golden, BC

 THESE KOOTENAY TOWNS ARE PERFECTLY SITUATED in the midst of the WORLD CLASS SKI TOURING of THE PURCELLS, SELKIRKS AND ROCKIES

 Worried your hut trip will get cancelled next winter?
 We’ve got you covered, in G-Town and the Stoke.

 Our plan will be simple.
 We stay in our own separate accommodation (e.g. cabins or motel rooms), eat at one of Revelstoke or Golden’s superb restaurants, and every day we will find some awesome ski touring a short drive from town.

 Each morning meet your ski guide at our starting point for the day.
 That could be at the trailhead, or the ski resort, or heliport.
 This winter we can expect restaurants and bars to be open again, but if not — well, after a hard day of ski touring most of us will be happy to retire to the privacy of our own comfortable rooms, have a good (take-out) meal delivered to our door, relax to a good book and a glass of wine and hit the hay anyhow, right?

 Potential objectives will include classic ski touring / ski mountaineering objectives around Rogers Pass, Field, and the Icefield Parkway as well as machine-accessed ski touring days (3 or more if conditions allow) and a day or two of slackcountry around Kicking Horse Mountain Resort

 Here’s a collection of photos from the skiing you can access from G-Town.
 Enjoy!

-Each evening we’ll have a zoom meeting where we’ll discuss the goals for the next day.
+Each evening we’ll discuss the goals for the next day.
 In the morning we’ll meet at the trailhead and head out for a day of ski touring.
 We’ll base ourselves out of the town of Golden, BC.
 There are many great hotels and restaurants providing dine-in and take-out/delivery service.

 Mary’s Motel – quiet and cheap, I’ve never had a bad night’s sleep here; but it’s nothing special otherwise.

 Brookside Motel – rent a cabin with a room or two plus kitchen and living room for under $100 this winter!
 Covid has its silver linings.
-Guests rave about this place.
+Guests rave about this place but bewarned it’s close to the railway tracks.